rainoftime/tiger/README.md

 * `liveness_analysis`: Chapter 10, Liveness Analysis.
 * `register_allocation`: Chapter 11, Register Allocation.
 * `putting_it_all_together`: Chapter 12, Putting it All Together.
-* `examples`: A list of Tiger programs provided by [Appel](https://www.cs.princeton.edu/~appel/modern/testcases/).
+* `examples`: A list of Tiger programs provided by Appel.
 * `tests`: Integration tests for specific parts of the compilation process.
 * `ply`: [Python Lex-Yacc](https://www.dabeaz.com/ply/).
 Used in chapters 2-4.

 ## Setup

-This project uses Python version `3.6`.
+This project has been tested on Python version `3.9` (TBD).

-From the project root directory, on a [virtual Python environment](https://virtualenvwrapper.readthedocs.io/en/latest/) (or not, if you're feeling brave),
+From the project root directory, on a virtual Python environment,
 run:

 ```bash